 Deciding you need to make a change means you need to revise your current way of life.
 Perhaps do a bit of a declutter.
 Start in the kitchen and throw all of your out of date food away and donate what you will never eat to the food bank.
 This could make way for a healthier lifestyle.
 Er, yes I have shocked myself with what I had stuffed in my cupboards.

 I looked at what I was doing in my business and drawing in a deep breath, did a massive declutter of my online courses.
 I updated some and some I chucked in the bin!
-I looked at a book I was writing and asked is this the direction I want to take this?
+I looked at a book I was writing and asked if this was the direction I want to take myself?

-Mostly I thought about the things I desired from my heart and asked if I was fulfiling my purpose?
+Mostly I thought about hearts desires and asked if I was fulfiling my purpose?

-What was wonderful in that deep discarding and searching for clues was that I did find answers that were so obvious that they were obvious.
+I found answers that were so obvious that they were obvious.

-We build layers around our comfort zone, and it becomes like a little next for us to hibernate in.
-I may have my moon in cancer, but that is no excuse.
+We build layers around our comfort zone, and it becomes like a little nest for us to hibernate in.

 Getting out of your rut or cosy nest

 Whatever type of change you are making (or proposing), there are some simple things you can do to get out of your rut and begin living your purpose.

 ● Figure out what makes you happy.
 Ok – this can be easier said than done.
 But ask yourself, what lifts your spirits or makes your heart sing?
 Is it being in nature or playing sports or music?
 Is it reading or creating art?
 Maybe you love helping people.
 Make a list and take action on it to bring more joy into your life and start taking steps to live your life purpose.
 I love writing, mostly this is practical non-fiction, and right now I am writing a fun doggy book.
 And writing creatively makes me happy.